hjleed/hjleed.github.io/_pages/about.md

 Over the years, I have taught several courses at the University of Ottawa.
 The following is a list of the courses I have been teaching.

 A calendar description of the courses is provided at University of Ottawa's [course catalog](https://catalogue.uottawa.ca/en/courses/elg/){:target="_blank"}.

-## Graduate Courses
-- ELG 5255 - Applied Machine Learning
-- SYS 5100 Systems Engineering

-## Undergraduate Courses
-- ELG 3155 Introduction to Control Systems
-- GNG 1106 Fundamentals of Engineering Computation
-- ELG 3125 Signal and System Analysis
-- ELG 4157 Modern Control Engineering
--	ELG 4177 Digital Signal Processing
+See teaching section above.

 ## Contact